 - More motorized bikes on trails means a greater chance of collision with other bikers, stationary objects, animals, and pedestrians

 The law is the same if you are injured on a bike or an e-bike, unless the e-bike was rigged to perform more like a motorcycle or ATV.
-If you are the victim of an accident that includes bicycles, e-bikes, or ATVs, contact The Husband and Wife Law Team for help.
+If you are the victim of an accident that includes bicycles, e-bikes, or ATVs, contact a Phoenix bicycle accident attorney at The Husband & Wife Law Team for help.
 We work closely with victims and obtain settlements on their behalf to cover the many costs associated with crashes.

 Get Help Now

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.

 Confidentially reviewed by Attorney Mark Breyer